pypsa-meets-earth/pypsa-earth/README.md

 ## Development Notes

 The python package requirements are curated in the `envs/environment.yml` file.
-The environment can be installed and activated using
+The environment can be installed and activated using:

     .../pypsa_meets_africa % conda env create -f envs/environment.yml